metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 |  18   |        Deathly Resilience         |       4        |      7       |  2  |  2  |  2  |  2  |  2  |  1  |  1  |
 |  19   |     Ability Score Improvement     |       4        |      7       |  2  |  2  |  2  |  2  |  2  |  1  |  1  |
 |  20   |          Deal with Death          |       4        |      7       |  2  |  2  |  2  |  2  |  2  |  1  |  1  |

-### Spellcasting

-As you learn to tap into the energies governing life and death, you can cast warden spells.

-Wardens lack the breadth of insight of other casters but, as they grow in power, can cast learn to limited number of spells many times.

 #### Warden Spell List